Patterson power cell

-The Patterson power cell is an electrolysis device invented by chemist James A. Patterson, which he said created 200 times more energy than it used, and neutralize radioactivity without emitting any harmful radiation.
-It is one of several cells that some observers classified as cold fusion; cells which were the subject of an intense scientific controversy in 1989, before being discredited in the eyes of mainstream science.
+The Patterson power cell is a cold fusion device invented by chemist James A. Patterson, which he claimed created 200 times more energy than it used.
+Patterson claimed the device neutralized radioactivity without emitting any harmful radiation.
+Cold fusion was the subject of an intense scientific controversy in 1989, before being discredited in the eyes of mainstream science.

-The Patterson power cell is given little credence by scientists.
 Physicist Robert L. Park describes the device as fringe science in his book Voodoo Science.

-Construction

-The cell has a non-conductive housing.
-The cathode is composed of thousands of sub-millimeter microspheres (co-polymer beads), with a flash coat of copper and multiple layers of electrolytically deposited thin film (650 Angstrom) nickel and palladium.
-The beads are submerged in water with a lithium sulfate (Li2SO4) electrolyte solution.

 Company formed

 In 1995, Clean Energy Technologies Inc. was formed to produce and promote the power cell.